Stow, Massachusetts: Assabet Wildlife Sanctuary

 A significant portion of the Assabet River National Wildlife Refuge (opened in 2005) is located in Stow.

 American Heritage Museum

-A military history museum built in 2018 and located on the grounds of the Collings Foundation, with a large collection of tanks and other artifacts from World War I, World War II, the Korean War, Vietnam War, Gulf War, Iraq War, the September 11 attacks and its ensuing War on Terrorism.
+A military history museum built in 2018 and located on the grounds of the Collings Foundation, with a large collection of tanks and other artifacts from World War I, World War II, the Korean War, Vietnam War, Gulf War, Iraq War, the September 11 attacks, and the war on terrorism.

 Pine Bluffs

 Pine Bluffs is a 34 acre park and beach located off Sudbury Road on the northern shore of Lake Boone.
 It underwent renovations in 2017–2018 to have a pavilion, restrooms, and be more accessible.
 The forest nearby contains many trails including well as a dropoff for launching canoes and kayaks, and contains a tire swing overlooking the lake as well as a popular hill.

 Historic houses

 Stow contains multiple buildings on the National Register of Historic Places, including the Walcott-Whitney House, Tenney Homestead, Randall–Hale Homestead, Hapgood House, and Brown–Stow House.